kubevault/kubevault/docs/guides/monitoring/vault-server/builtin.md

 > New to KubeVault?
 Please start [here](/docs/concepts/README.md).

-# Monitor Vault server with builtin Prometheus
+# Monitor Vault server with builtin Prometheus scraper

-The prometheus server is needed to configure so that it can discover endpoints of services.
-If a Prometheus server is already running in cluster and if it is configured in a way that it can discover service endpoints, no extra configuration will be needed.
+This tutorial will show you how to configure builtin [Prometheus](https://github.com/prometheus/prometheus) scraper to monitor Vault server provisioned by the KubeVault operator.

-If there is no existing Prometheus server running, [read this tutorial](https://github.com/appscode/third-party-tools/tree/master/monitoring/prometheus/builtin/README.md) to see how to create a builtin Prometheus server with appropriate configuration.
+The prometheus server is needed to configure so that it can discover endpoints of Kubernetes services.
+If a Prometheus server is already running in cluster and if it is configured in a way that it can discover service endpoints, no extra configuration will be needed.Otherwise, read this [tutorial](https://github.com/appscode/third-party-tools/tree/master/monitoring/prometheus/builtin/README.md) to deploy a Prometheus server with appropriate configuration.

-The configuration file of Prometheus server will be provided by ConfigMap.
-Create following ConfigMap with Prometheus configuration.
+Create the following configmap with Prometheus configuration and pass it to a Prometheus server.

 ```yaml
 apiVersion: v1